amandavarella/algorithms/README.md

-# Implementation of Several algorithms
+# Implementation of several algorithms